π️ 30-Day Stoic Challenge: Free Daily Stoicism Practices for Resilience & Calm

 Day 17: Intentional Solitude

-Take a walk alone (no media).
-Reflect on one thing you're struggling to accept.
-Notice if distance from noise gives you new insight.
+Take a walk alone — no phone, no audio.
+Reflect on one thing you are struggling to accept.
+Notice whether distance from noise gives you new perspective.
+Marcus Aurelius regularly sought the "retreat within himself" when external circumstances were most demanding.

 Day 18: Virtue in Action